henry123-boy/Dynamicfuion_python/README.md

 DeepDeform Graph data should already be included by default within DeepDeform V2 dataset, but can also be obtained [here](http://kaldir.vc.in.tum.de/download/deepdeform_graph_v1.7z) and merged into the DeepDeform dataset using the `data/add_in_graph_data.py` script (see `--help` of this script for usage.)
 Alternatively, the graph data can be generated using the `apps/create_graph_data.py` script for arbitrary sequences after the C++ pip package is built (see main method in the script for parameter configuration).

-On the first run of `apps/fusuion/pipeline.py`, you'll see some errors pop up.
-One of them will occur in `settings/settings_general.py`, and you'll see that it's asking you to add in an entry keyed by the hash of your machine's MAC address into the `custom_paths_by_mac_address_hash` dictionary.
-Follow the instructions in the error report: this will allow you to configure the path to the dataset and to your preferred output directory on your specific machine.
+On the first run of `run_fusion.py`, you'll see some errors pop up.
+One of them will undoubtedly relate to incorrect path to the DeepDeform dataset root in the auto-generated `nnrt_fusion_parameters.yaml` configuration file, which will appear inside `[repository_root]/configuration_files`.
+To fix this, modify the value of `path.dataset_base_directory` in the configuration file to point to the proper DeepDeform root.
+It may make sense to adjust other `path` parameters right away as you see fit, since the app will output a high volume of telemetry to disk.

 Some other errors may be due to missing "sod" folders for some presets in the `data/presets.py`.
 This is about missing salient-object-detection masks, which can be used to refine the background subtraction during fusion.
 You can either comment those presets out and use the alternatives in `settings/settings_fusion.py`, or you can run the included U^2 Net script to generate the masks (see instructions [here](media/SOD_Generation_Instructions.md)).